 Apple isn’t the king of music streaming but if you own an iPhone, the convenience of using Apple Music is hard to ignore.
 That said, the Android version of the app sucks bitter leaf lollipops.
 A lot of users are having issues renew their subscriptions because apple music is not accepting debit cards but there’s good news, ALAT Virtual dollar card has come to save the day.

 If Nollywood movies are your thing, iROKOtv may be essential to life.
 It’s affordable, it has apps and you won’t need to look elsewhere to watch your favourite Nigerian stars.

-iflix may not have the catalogue¬†size,¬†recency and original shows that have made Netflix such a huge¬†hit¬†but don’t call it the poor man’s Netflix.
-It’s good for what it’s good for: cheap entertainment.
+iflix may not have the catalog size, recency, and original shows that have made Netflix such a huge hit but don’t call it the poor man’s Netflix.
+It’s good for what it’s good for cheap entertainment.